-Dalmatia is situated along the coast of the Croatian Adriatic Coast and is generally divided into 3 parts.
-Northern Dalmatia are the regions of Zadar and Šibenik, the Central part is oriented towards Split and the Southern part is oriented towards Dubrovnik and all the way to the Montenegrin Border.
-Although there are many exaggerations about Dalmatia, some facts are widely accepted: This is the most sport orientated region in the world, the sea is clean, beaches are fantastic; wine and cuisine are great, Dalmatia is the unique and vivid part of Croatian with a Mediterranean climate oozing heart and soul, beautiful girls and good looking tall and bronzed men!
+Dalmatia is located along the coast of the Croatian Adriatic Coast and is generally divided into 3 parts.
+Zadar is the capital of Northern Dalmatia, the Central region is famous for its ancient Roman city of Split and the Southern region is oriented towards Dubrovnik and all the way to the Montenegrin Border.
+Although there are many exaggerations about Dalmatia, some facts are widely accepted: This is the most sport orientated region in the world, the sea is clean, beaches are fantastic, and the wine and cuisine are delicious.
+Dalmatia is the unique and vivid part of Croatia with a Mediterranean climate oozing heart and soul, beautiful girls and good looking tall and bronzed men!

 1. St. James Cathedral, Šibenik.
 The only sacral building on this list.
 The landmark of Šibenikis something extra because of the peculiar construction techniques used by the engineers and the wreath of heads designed by Juraj Dalmatinac.

 2. Diocletian Palace, Split.
 The palace of the Roman Emperor Diocletian is the best-preserved imperial palace in Europe from the late Classical period.
 It’s parts and majestic overall design are perfectly blended in the panorama of the old town of Split.

 3. Trogir Old Town the orthogonal street plan of the old town dates back to the classical period and it was embellished by many fine public buildings and the magnificent Cathedral.
 The impressive Radovan’s Portal and the St.John’s Chapel are architectural masterpieces.

 4. Stari Grad Plain, Hvar The Stari Grad Plain on the Island of Hvar is very worthy of being on this list.
 An area of 180×900 meters, it’s function has not changed for more than 2500 years when the Greeks settled and divided the land into parcels.